Kernix13/vision-grid-express/README.md

 9. Go to your application's detail page by clicking on your app name.
 You can get there by clicking Your apps on the developers main page.
 10. Scroll down to the **_Keys_** section that displays application id, access key, and secret key.
 The access key is the API key that you will need for this project

-- **NOTE**: During this process you will be sent an email to the email address you enetered above.
+- **NOTE**: During this process you will be sent an email to the email address you entered above.
 Click the link in the email to "Confirm your account".
-You also may need to go nack to the developers page and your "Your apps" again to get to your Keys.
+You also may need to go back to the developers page and "Your apps" again to get to your Keys.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>